mbclause/Compiler/README.md

 The grammar of the language is defined in the "grammar.pdf" file.
 A sample input is also given in "finalp1.txt."

-The program has three parts.
+The program has three parts:

 1. In part one, the program removes comments and blank lines.
 It also trims white space so that there is one space after every token.